An Epic Destination in Any Season

 As days get longer and the red rock starts to warm, travelers from around the world visit Moab to shake off a cold winter.
 Midday temperatures generally reach 70ºF, making spring a perfect time of year to get outside.
 The way the desert seems to come to life under a rising sun is simply unforgettable.
 Wake up early, grab a bite to eat in town, and catch a stunning sunrise from a red rock vista.

-If it’s your first time visiting Moab (or far from it), be sure to pack your hiking boots.
-Trails like the Delicate Arch, Grandstaff Canyon, Corona Arch, and Fisher Towers Trails should be on every hiker’s to-do list.
+The desert wildflowers will be in full bloom, so be sure to pack your hiking boots and find a trail.
+Must-see options such as Delicate Arch, Grandstaff Canyon, Corona Arch, and Fisher Towers should be on every hiker’s to-do list.
 Mountain bikers can’t miss the famed Slickrock Trail or the Moab Brand trail network, both of which are usually in great condition come springtime.
 To add a little more adrenaline to your trip, schedule a four-wheeling tour with one of the guides in town.

 Downtown Moab is full of locally owned outfitters, art galleries, and restaurants – spend an evening wandering through town for a taste of the local lifestyle.
 In May, don’t miss the Moab Arts Festival, where fine art, pottery, jewelry, wood work, sculpture, photography, and much more will be on display.
 This is a great event for the whole family, with a kids’ activities tent, live music, theatrical performances, and excellent eats.